 How do I get it?

-To find a service in your local area go to the National Service Directory.
+To find a service in your local area please visit the National Palliative Care Service Directory.

 Palliative care is available to anyone with a life-limiting illness, not just cancer patients.
 People living with dementia, chronic conditions or degenerative conditions can access palliative care.

-Most palliative care services are free, but there may be some costs associated with hospice and hospital care.
+Most palliative care services are free, but there may be some costs associated with the care that your receive.

-Palliative care is multidisciplinary team care – so care is shared between a range of providers from palliative medicine physicians and specialist palliative care nurses to General Practitioners, nurses, allied health professionals, social workers and other professionals such as pharmacists and palliative care volunteers.
+Palliative care is multidisciplinary team care – so care is shared between a range of providers from palliative medicine physicians and specialist palliative care nurses to General Practitioners, other nurses, allied health professionals, social workers and other professionals such as pharmacists and palliative care volunteers.

 Who will help my family when I am gone?

 Palliative care also supports carers and family members.
 There are a number of support services for people who are grieving.
 There is information in the ‘I am a Carer’ section which will help your carer/s find information to help them.